 - Letters of support for the nomination from other organisations

 The Heritage Council advised on 15 May 2017 that the application was accepted for consideration at its meeting on 1 June 2017, where the Council formally accepted the application as a ‘nominated place to the ACT Heritage Register‘.
 The next step is for the Council to consider the nomination against the heritage significance criteria.
-While it has protection under the Heritage Act 2004, at present, the Red Hill Plantings nomination is not under active assessment by the Council.
+While it has protection under the Heritage Act 2004, at present, the Red Hill Plantings nomination was not under active assessment by the Council until advice received on 10 May 2018.